borango/borango.github.io/sailing/blues/index.md

 a Tiki 38 Sailing Catamaran is the latest member of the "Love & Liberty" fleet

+## Mission

+> Promoting Love, Peace and Sustainability through Acts of Kindness and Fair Minimalism

 ![we landed in Belgium](../../img/Blues_Oostende.jpg)

 ## Quick Facts